 - 1. This Regulation establishes a European fund for strategic investments (EFSI), an EU guarantee and an EU guarantee fund.
 In addition, this Regulation establishes a European investment advisory hub (EIAH) and a European investment project portal (EIPP). - 2.
-For the purposes of paragraph 1, this Regulation provides for the Commission to conclude an agreement with the European Investment Bank (EIB) on the EFSI and an agreement with the EIB on the implementation of the EIAH.
+To that end, this Regulation provides for the Commission to conclude an agreement with the EIB on the EFSI and an agreement with the EIB on the implementation of the EIAH.